UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 Try this by adding an `n` immediately after the `-r` in one of the above lines & you will notice you receive no output.
 This is useful if we wish to restrict our output to a subset of lines within a file, and by including a `p` at the end of the script section, only the section matching the results of the script will be printed.

-Make sure you are in the `Bash_Practical` directory & we can look through the file `Drosophila_melanogaster.BDGP6.ncrna.fa` again.
+Make sure you are in the `Practical_4` directory & we can look through the file `Drosophila_melanogaster.BDGP6.ncrna.fa` again.

 ```
 sed -n '1,10 p' Drosophila_melanogaster.BDGP6.ncrna.fa